Best Network Function Virtualization Tools

 Why do we recommend it?

-Red Hat OpenStack provides a way to implement cloud services.
+Red Hat OpenStack Services on OpenShift provides a way to implement cloud services.
 So, if you are running a SaaS project, you can set up hosting on a server with this package.
 As it is an Infrastructure-as-a-Service package, the OpenStack system opens up a number of delivery options for hosted applications and that list includes NFV capabilities.

-Red Hat OpenStack can be utilized as a platform for Network Function Virtualization (NFV).
+Red Hat OpenStack Services on OpenShift can be utilized as a platform for Network Function Virtualization (NFV).
 OpenStack NFV works by leveraging the capabilities of OpenStack to virtualize and manage network functions, which were traditionally implemented as dedicated hardware appliances.
 By virtualizing these functions, NFV allows network operators to run them as software instances on standard servers, storage, and networking infrastructure.

 The first step in OpenStack NFV is identifying the network functions suitable for virtualization.
 By breaking down these functions into software instances, they become more agile and can be easily provisioned and scaled as needed.
 OpenStack’s components like Nova, the compute service, handle the management of virtual machines running NFV applications, while Neutron, the networking service, configures network connectivity for the virtualized functions, enabling seamless communication between them.
 Central to the success of OpenStack NFV is the orchestration process, often facilitated by the OpenStack Heat service.
 With Heat, network operators can define templates and workflows, specifying the network functions required for deployment, as well as the desired number of instances, configurations, network connectivity, and security settings.